What’s your advice for aspiring writers?

 Favorite author(s): Sabaa Tahir, V.E.
 Schwab, Pierce Brown

 Favorite food: Tacos!
+Especially the ones my mom makes.

-Favorite travel destinations: Orvieto, San Diego, Charlottesville, Nashville
+Favorite travel destinations: Orvieto, San Diego, Nashville

 Favorite quote: You’ll never find a rainbow if you’re looking down. – Charlie Chaplin